Glavin001/atom-beautify/docs/options.md

 *Edit > Preferences (Linux)*, *Atom > Preferences (OS X)*, or *File > Preferences (Windows)*.
 2. Go into *Packages* and search for "*Atom Beautify*" package.
 3. Find the option "*Uncrustify*" and change it to your desired configuration.

+## Language Options

+Supported options for each language.

+---

 ####  [Apex](#apex)